-The nick name ‘The Governor’ came from his believe of being stronger than everyone on the pitch of play.
-This name came due to his ability to leave unforgettable mark on a list of players he fights on the field.
+The nickname ‘The Governor’ came from his belief in being stronger than everyone on the pitch of play.
+This name came due to his ability to leave an unforgettable mark on a list of players he fights on the field.

 Diego Costa Vs John O’Shea

-- Another controversy against Sunderland when he appears to elbow Wes Brown in the face before seemingly aiming a kick at John O’Shea’s face moments later.
+Another controversy against Sunderland was when he appeared to elbow Wes Brown in the face before seemingly aiming a kick at John O’Shea’s face moments later.

 Diego Costa Vs Martin Skrtel

-- Martin Skrtel saw the wrath of Diego Costa who attempted garbing him his eye socket.
+- Martin Skrtel saw the wrath of Diego Costa, who attempted to garb his eye socket.